MicrosoftDocs/sdk-api/sdk-api-src/content/resapi/nf-resapi-clusworkerterminateex.md

 ## -description

 Waits for a worker thread to terminate up to the specified timeout.
-Optionally,  signals the thread to terminate at the end of the timeout.
+This function can signal the thread to terminate before wait starts, or just wait passively if specified.

 ## -parameters